harrkout/K8s_Docs/README.md

 -----------------

-Finally, let's check the status, in .yaml format, that K8s automatically generates, and save it in a file:
+Finally, let's check the status, in `.yaml` format, that K8s automatically generates, and save it in a file.
 The status info resides in the `etcd`, which stores the the status of the whole cluster, including every component.

 `kubectl get deployment nginx-deployment -o yaml > nginx-deployment-result.yaml`